pagkly/Zed/Investopedia3/Flat Tax.md

 ## Real World Examples

 Russia is the largest nation in the world to use a flat tax.
 Russia imposes a 13% flat tax on personal income.5 The nation has considered moving to a progressive tax to boost tax revenue.
 Other countries that use a flat tax system include Estonia, Latvia, and Lithuania.
-These countries have experienced [economic growth](https://www.investopedia.com/terms/e/economicgrowth.asp) since adopting flat tax rate policies.6
+These countries have experienced [[economic growth]](https://www.investopedia.com/terms/e/economicgrowth.asp) since adopting flat tax rate policies.6

 In the United States, the payroll tax is a type of flat tax.
-The IRS levies a 12.4% [payroll tax](https://www.investopedia.com/terms/p/payrolltax.asp).
+The IRS levies a 12.4% [[payroll tax]](https://www.investopedia.com/terms/p/payrolltax.asp).
 Employees pay 6.2% while their employers also pay 6.2% of the tax.7 Self-employed individuals submit the full amount on their own.
 This tax is considered flat because it imposes the same percentage on all wage earners.
 However, only earnings below the $137,700 threshold are subject to the Social Security portion of payroll tax in 2020 and below $142,800 in 2021.8 As a result, this tax is effectively regressive, although it only uses one rate.